Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 all platforms create identical risks; or

-a proposed safeguard has been experimentally proven to eliminate the harm.
+a proposed safeguard has been proven to eliminate the harm.

-A more precise interpretation is that traditional dating applications may create, facilitate, contribute to, or aggravate foreseeable harms, and that the failure to implement reasonable safeguards may leave users exposed to preventable additional risk.
+A more precise interpretation is that traditional dating applications may create, facilitate, contribute to, or aggravate foreseeable harms, and that failures to implement reasonable safeguards may leave users exposed to preventable additional risk.

 Evidentiary Conclusion

-The available evidence published by MRI does not establish that dating applications harm every person or cause every adverse outcome attributed to online dating.
-It does establish credible hazards and adverse events, including appearance-based distress, emotional exhaustion, harassment, deception, sexual victimization, fraud, and unsafe interpersonal encounters.
+The available evidence published by MRI does not establish that dating applications harm every person who subscribes or cause every adverse outcome that has been attributed to online dating.
+The available evidence does establish credible hazards and adverse events, including appearance-based distress, emotional exhaustion, harassment, deception, sexual victimization, fraud, and unsafe interpersonal encounters.

 The ethical case for safeguards does not depend on proof of universal harm.
 It depends on whether: